opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 ---
 layout: post
 title: "Look ma, no unit tests!"
-date: 2014-04-15 12:00
+date: 2014-04-16 17:00
 comments: true
 author: ssalisbury
 categories: [testing, engineering]
 ---

 At OpenTable we strive to deliver change as quickly and correctly as possible.
-To do this effectively we are always looking for [new](/blog/2014/02/28/api-benchmark/) [tools](/blog/2013/08/16/grunt-plus-vagrant-equals-acceptance-test-heaven/) and [methods](/blog/2014/02/10/the-adoption-of-configuration-management/) that allow us, the developers, to respond quickly and accurately to changing requirements and environments.
+To do this effectively we are always looking for [new](/blog/2014/02/28/api-benchmark/) [tools](/blog/2013/08/16/grunt-plus-vagrant-equals-acceptance-test-heaven/) [and](/blog/2014/04/07/upgrading-puppet-with-puppet/) [methods](/blog/2014/02/10/the-adoption-of-configuration-management/) that allow us, the developers, to respond quickly and accurately to changing requirements and environments.

 There are a number of practices that we already make use of, helping us to be the most effective team I've ever worked in: